 During lockdown, millions of people across the nation have been finding ways to alleviate the pressure of a world changing in the face of a global pandemic.
 I can honestly attribute a large portion of my sanity to the car you in these photos.
-It arrived in the middle of coronavirus madness and if it wasn’t for the distraction it provided I’m not sure what state my head would be in today.
-Nothing shuts the world out like battling for hours with a rusty bolt or the satisfaction of figuring out how to wrestle a Torx bolt out of a cylinder block with a hair’s breadth of clearance.
+It arrived in the middle of coronavirus madness and if it wasn’t for the distraction the challenge of a Lotus Elan restoration provided I’m not sure what state my head would be in today.

 My wife is a care worker, working regular 12 hour shifts caring for vulnerable old people through the height of the pandemic, meaning it fell to yours truly to “home school” three kids of varying ages while simultaneously figuring out how to do my job at Mitsubishi Motors UK remotely.
 All this while regularly queuing endlessly, online and in person, to ensure we had enough essential supplies; constantly sterilising our home operating theatre standards and trying to prevent a household – not usually used to being confined together for weeks on end – from becoming a crime scene.